Hecate: Greek Goddess of Witchcraft, Sorcery and Magic

 Hecate and Queen Hecabe

 Dogs were of sacred importance to the goddess.
-The female black dog that accompanied her was once the Trojan Queen Hecabe.
+The female black dog that accompanied her was once the Trojan Queen Hecabe (also known as Hecuba).
 Following the destruction of the city of Troy, Hecabe is believed to have jumped into the sea.
 Hecate took pity on the queen and transformed her into a black female dog.
 In honor of this, some of her believers took to taking care of stray dogs.
 Some of them rather volunteered at a dog shelter.

 In some cases however, the followers of Hecate sacrificed and ate dogs in her honor.